keptn/spec/shipyard.md

   * `functional`
   * `performance`

-* **Approval Strategy**: The approval strategy specifies the kind of approval, which is required before promoting an artifact into the next stage.
-The approval strategy can be defined based on the evaluation result `pass` and `warning`.
-Keptn supports the following approval strategies for the evaluation results `pass` and `warning`:
-  * `automatic`: The artifact is promoted automatically.
-  * `manual`: The user is asked for approval.
-Per default, an `automatic` approval strategy is used for evaluation result `pass` and `warning`.

 * **Remediation Strategy**: The remediation strategy specifies whether remediation actions are enabled or not.
 To enable remediation actions, the `remediation_strategy` property has to be set to `automated`.
 The actions are specified in the *Remediation Action* configuration as described [here](./sre.md/#remediation-action).

 ## Example of a shipyard.yml file